How to screen share your iPhone/iPad

 How to screen-share your iPhone or iPad to VDO.Ninja

-If on iOS, there isn't an option available to screen share from within the browser or native iOS app, but you can wirelessly airplay your screen to a computer, and then window capture that output.
+If on iOS, there isn't an option available to screen share from within the browser (Safari), but there are some alternatives.

-Better than Airplay though, if you can connect your iPhone to a mac via USB, QuickTime supports USB-connected access to an iPhone's camera.
+Better than Airplay though, if you can connect your iPhone to a mac via USB, as QuickTime supports USB-connected access to an iPhone's camera.
 This does not require any downloads and offers a high-quality stream.
 Using a virtual audio device, you can even capture IOS audio with this method.

-In this guide we will show you how to screen-share to VDO.Ninja using QuickTime over USB with a Macbook and an iPhone.
+In this guide we will show you how to screen-share to VDO.Ninja using QuickTime over USB with a MacBook and an iPhone.
 On Windows, you may wish to use Airplay instead, leveraging one of the free Airplay clients designed for PC.

 Android users can use the native VDO.Ninja Android app to screen share directly to VDO.Ninja.

-- 1.Connect your iPhone to your mac via a USB cable.
+Connect your iPhone to your mac via a USB cable.
 You may need a USB to USB-C adapter if you do not have a lightning to USB-C adapter already.

-2. Open the QuickTime Player on your mac.
+2. Open the QuickTime Player on your Mac.

 3. From the QuickTime Player menu, select File -> New Movie Recording.